 Glamorous and beautiful, with her distinctive voice and relaxed style, by then she had met and sung with a array of great jazz names.
 Her photo album shows her arm in arm with everyone from Betty Carter to Cab Calloway, Billy Eckstine, Vic Damone and Lena Horne.
 However, wanting to expand her horizons, and concerned at racism in her native country, Joan Shaw bought a one way ticket to Madrid where, having sung one song at the “Whiskey and Jazz Club”, on the same night as her arrival in Spain, she was immediately engaged to sing nightly with Dexter Gordon.
 But London called, and arriving in 1965, her management recommended a name-change and Salena Jones was born!

-She was soon booked to appear for the first time at Ronnie Scott`s for two weeks but, such was the audience reaction that she was held over for another week, and then another: eventually appearing for seven consecutive weeks – still a record after all this time for one of the most famous clubs in the world.
-Salena opened her own jazz club in London in 2001.
-Over the last five decades, Salena Jones has been a central figure on the British jazz scene and from her base here she has conquered the world.
-Salena has played everywhere, from Canada, throughout Europe, South Africa, South America, to the US and Asia, where she is a well-loved artiste (and has appeared in Japan at least annually since 1978).
+She was soon booked to appear for the first time at Ronnie Scott’s for two weeks but, such was the audience reaction that she was held over for another week, and then another: eventually appearing for seven consecutive weeks – still a record after all this time for one of the most famous clubs in the world.

 Salena has sung with Louis Armstrong, Hank Jones, Ray Brown, Sarah Vaughan, Maynard Ferguson, Mark Murphy, Lionel Hampton, Kenny Burrell, Dudley Moore, Roy Budd, and Toots Thielemans, Tom Jones, Antonio Carlos Jobim, the BBC Big Band and the Royal Philharmonic Orchestra.
 Salena’s recording career has reflected her ability to choose both varied repertoire and also to move beyond jazz boundaries.
-She has made 43 solo albums and 22 singles over a period of 50 years in the business.
+She has made forty-three solo albums and twenty-two singles since her first recording was released in 1949.